skiptoniam/ppmData/readme.md

 Diggle, P. J., P. J. Ribeiro, Model-based Geostatistics.
 Springer Series in Statistics.
 Springer, 2007.

 Grafstrom, Anton, and Yves Tille.
-“Doubly balanced spatial sampling with spreading and restitution of auxiliary totals.”
+Doubly balanced spatial sampling with spreading and restitution of auxiliary totals.
 Environmetrics 24.2 (2013): 120-131.

 Warton, D. I., and L. C. Shepherd.
-“Poisson point process models solve the pseudo-absence problem for presence-only data in ecology.”
+Poisson point process models solve the pseudo-absence problem for presence-only data in ecology.
 The Annals of Applied Statistics 4.3 (2010): 1383-1402.